sickboydroid/90-days-DSA-Challange/dsa-log.md

 # DSA Log

+## DAY 12 (25 MAR 2023)

+1. The DSA journey is going great but my academic studies are suffering
+2. I have a lot of self-doubt
+3. But now I am again (for the millionth time) going to start manage my time
+4. I have created few rules to follow, let's see how it goes
+5. I am still thankful to **Danill** who introduced me with DSA.
+Even though he sent a message about a month ago mentioning that he doesn't want to talk with me.
+But anyways, he is my model.
+Thanks to him once again.
+I won't forget his help and the interview on Pramp
+6. BTW I am working on my typing speed as well.
+I am now currently typing on my laptop instead of keyboard.
+I think typing on laptop is much easier than on keyboard.
+7. It is raining outside

 ## DAY 11 (23 MAR 2023)

 1. Phew!
 Ramadan has started.
 There are still more than hours left for iftar and I have already started to feel dizzy